It's a Long Way to the Top (If You Wanna Rock 'n' Roll)

-"It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" is a song by Australian hard rock band AC/DC.
+"It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" (also simply titled "It's a Long Way to the Top") is a song by Australian hard rock band AC/DC.
 It is the first track of the group's second album T.N.T., released only in Australia and New Zealand on 8 December 1975, and was written by Angus Young, Malcolm Young and Bon Scott.
 The song combines bagpipes with hard rock instrumentation; in the middle section of the song there is a call and response between the bagpipes and guitar.
 The original recording is in B-flat major, but it was played live in A major.

 Record World said that it shows "a firm grasp on rock dynamics" and sounds "like a cross between the Stones and the Easybeats."

 The song is also the first track on the internationally released High Voltage (April 1976).

 The full version of the song is also on the Volts CD of the Bonfire box set, released in 1997.

 Despite being one of the band's most popular songs, AC/DC chose to retire the song from live performance out of respect for Scott following his death.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" was ranked number 5.